Game Assets in Roblox

 All assets have a unique ID associated with a single Roblox account and they are automatically submitted to Roblox’s moderation team at the time of upload.
 Moderation typically only takes a few minutes and your asset will be usable in Roblox Studio once approved.
 Learn more about asset moderation here.

-Images can be uploaded within Studio for use as textures in the 3D world or as part of GUIs for menus and interactive objects.
+Images can be uploaded within Studio for use as textures in the 3D world, images for particle effects, or as part of GUIs for menus and interactive objects.

 Roblox utilizes images in .png, .jpg, .tga, or .bmp format.
-The easiest way to upload them is through the Game Explorer window, accessible from the View tab in Roblox Studio.
+The easiest way to upload them is through the Asset Manager window, accessible from the View tab in Roblox Studio.

-Once the window is open and the game is published, click the Import button at the bottom of the Game Explorer window.
+Once the window is open and the game is published, click the Import button to import one or more images.

-MeshPart is a physically-simulated mesh that supports the upload of custom meshes in .fbx or .obj format.
+MeshPart is a physically-simulated object that supports upload of custom meshes in .fbx or .obj format.

-Like images, the easiest way to add meshes to your game is via the Game Explorer window.
+Like images, the easiest way to add meshes to your game is via the Asset Manager window.
 Once the window is open and the place is published, click the Import button and locate your mesh file(s).

 In Roblox development, the term “model” can refer to any game object, similar to “Prefabs” in Unity.
 This model mechanism is useful for creating and sharing groups of parts/objects, 3D meshes, scripts, physical contraptions, and more.